noreiller/barricade/README.md

 ### 0.5alpha

+* More comprehensive UI
+* Add the elements to the document within the view
 * Set the turn and dice infos current user only
 * Made the notifications talking to the current user
 * Color update for player when game restarts